Understand how key theories of logistics and supply chain management can be applied in a defence context.

 The management of logistics and supply chain operations is of vital importance in the defence sector.
-Defence Logistics looks at established theories and their practical utility, providing insights into current thinking for postgraduate students and professionals through real-life case studies.
+Defence Logistics looks at established theories and their practical utility, providing insights into current thinking for postgraduate and undergraduate students, lecturers, researchers, practitioners and professionals through real-life case studies.

 Defence Logistics focuses on key areas of logistics and supply chain management in context, such as sustainability, inventory management, resilience, procurement, information systems and crisis response.
-This new edited collection includes contributions from international academics from a selection of universities, academies and defence schools, along with practitioners who are currently working in the field of defence logistics.
+This comprehensive and up-to-the-minute collection includes contributions from international academics from a range of universities, academies and defence schools, along with practitioners who are currently working in the field of defence logistics.

 Jeremy Smith manages modules on the Defence Acquisition Management and the Programme and Project Management MScs at Cranfield Defence and Security, UK.
 He developed and leads several logistics short courses and workshops pitched at strategic and practitioner levels.
 He served for 25 years in the British Army as a logistician and Ammunition Technical Officer.

 You will need to sign up or login as a registered academic to request inspection copies.

 If you are logged in as an academic, then you either aren’t eligible for print inspection copies based on your location or this particular title is no longer available for inspection.